 - keys the keystroke to be sent to the to the session.
-These keys may only be literal keystrokes, not keynames to be looked up by tmux. - after additional keystrokes to send to the session with literal set to False (typically for appending a special keys from oraide.keys, like the default, Enter)
+These keys may only be literal keystrokes, not keynames to be looked up by tmux. - teletype whether to enable simulated typing - after additional keystrokes to send to the session with literal set to False (typically for appending a special keys from oraide.keys, like the default, Enter)